MrSunnyboiii/Vegetable-Detection/README.md

 # Vegetable Identifier

-This project uses the NVIDIA Jetson AI to identify different types of vegetables
+This project uses the NVIDIA Jetson AI to identify different types of vegetables and fruits

 ![image of a vegetable](https://github.com/user-attachments/assets/dc1b424a-83c1-4051-aaef-f463614df979)

   ## THE MODEL

-This model is trained from the resnet-18 model, using ([this](https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset)) dataset which contains 15000 training images.
-The model was trained using jetson inference's built-in image recognition program.
-More details on the process can be found [on this page](https://github.com/dusty-nv/jetson-inference/blob/master/docs/imagenet-example-python-2.md ).
+This model was trained using jetson inference's image recognition program.
+More details on this model can be found [on this page](https://github.com/dusty-nv/jetson-inference/blob/master/docs/imagenet-example-python-2.md ).
+It uses the resnet-18 model, which was retrained with ([this](https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset)) dataset that contains 15000 training images.

-The python file utilizes the .onnx file to recognize an image that the user inputs.
-A few test images are also included.
+A folder containing test images is included in this repository which the model will be able recognize as some of the following:

-The vegetable types this model can detect are:
+_(The vegetable types this model can detect are)_
 * Bean
 * Bitter Gourd
 * Bottle Gourd